lcyarlagadda/CustomerSupportEmailAgents/README.md

 ## Limitations

-- Mock email handler (requires Gmail API integration for production)
+- Mock email handler by default (requires Gmail API integration for production)
 - English language only (extensible to other languages)
 - Synchronous processing (can be parallelized)
-- Local vector store (can be upgraded to Pinecone/Weaviate)
+- Local vector store (can be upgraded to cloud services)

-## Future Enhancements

-Potential improvements:
-- Multi-language support
-- Sentiment analysis and escalation
-- Analytics dashboard
-- Conversation history tracking
-- Integration with ticketing systems
-- A/B testing different response styles

-## Contributing

-This is a demonstration project showing production-ready AI engineering practices.
-Feel free to fork and adapt for your needs.

 ## License

 MIT License - see LICENSE file for details

-## Support

-For issues or questions:
-- Check troubleshooting section above
-- Review code comments and docstrings
-- Test components individually to isolate issues

 ## Acknowledgments